 - Los Angeles-Mayor Eric Garcetti has issued a public order, effective April 10, 2020, requiring up to 80 hours of supplemental paid sick leave for certain workers for specified COVID-19-related reasons.
 The order applies to private employers with 500 or more employees within the city of Los Angeles, or 2,000 or more employees within the United States.
 The order includes employer and employee exemptions, and pay caps apply.
-The city has issued rules to implement the order. - San Francisco-The city of San Francisco has passed the Workers and Families First Program, providing \$10 million to businesses with employees in San Francisco to provide five days of sick leave beyond employers' existing policies.
+The city has issued rules to implement the order. - Los Angeles County-Under an urgency ordinance, employees in unincorporated areas of Los Angeles County are entitled to 80 hours of supplemental paid sick leave for specific COVID-19-related reasons, retroactive to March 31, 2020.
+Part-time employees receive paid sick leave equal to their average two weeks' pay.
+Pay is capped at \$511 per day and \$5,110 total. - The ordinance applies to employers with 500 or more employees nationally, but employers covered by the FFCRA or the state order requiring paid leave for food sector employees are exempt.
+Employees who are emergency responders or health care providers, as defined in the ordinance, are not entitled to the leave. - San Francisco-As of April 17, 2020, the San Francisco Public Health Emergency Leave Ordinance requires employers with 500 or more employees worldwide to provide their San Francisco employees with up to 80 hours of emergency paid sick leave for certain coronavirus-related purposes.
+Click here for FAQs from the city on the new law. - The city of San Francisco has also passed the Workers and Families First Program, providing \$10 million to businesses with employees in San Francisco to provide five days of sick leave beyond employers' existing policies.
 The additional sick leave is available only to employees who have exhausted their currently available sick leave, have exhausted or are not eligible for federal or state supplemental sick leave, and whose employer agrees to extend sick leave beyond current benefits.
-The city has released an employer guide on the program.
-The city has also published guidance on San Francisco Paid Sick Leave and the coronavirus. - San Jose-San Jose has passed a paid sick leave ordinance, effective April 8 Dec.
+The city has released an employer guide on the program. - The city has also published guidance on San Francisco Paid Sick Leave and the coronavirus. - San Jose-San Jose has passed a paid sick leave ordinance, effective April 8 Dec.
 31, 2020, in response to the COVID-19 crisis.
 The ordinance is meant to fill the gaps left by the FFCRA, and it requires employers to provide eligible employees with up to 80 hours of paid sick leave for specified COVID-19 related reasons.
 The city has issued FAQs on the ordinance.